Nine Generations

 1913Residence (family)Morris Guterman and Ida Cooper lived at 656 Morris Park Avenue in the Bronx in December 1913.7

-1913Psgr ListHer name was found on the manifest of the SS Kaiser Wilhelm II on 9 December 1913 in New York.
+1913Psgr ListHer name was found on the manifest of the SS Kaiser Wilhelm II on 9 December 1913 in New York City.
 Aunt Ida and her daughter Bertha (Chaie and Borde Guttermann on the manifest) had visited Pinsk to show Bertha to the Gutermans and Coopers.
 The ship left Bremen on December 2, 1913.7

 1915Birth of ChildHer daughter, Lillian Guterman, was born on 30 April 1915 in New York City.